 It's important to keep food safety in mind as you shop.
 Keep raw meat, poultry and seafood separate from ready-to-eat foods like fruit, vegetables and bread.
 Embrace fruits and vegetables that are oddly shaped but don't purchase bruised or damaged produce, or canned goods that are dented, leaking, bulging or rusted, as these may become a breeding ground for harmful bacteria.

-When shopping, choose refrigerated and frozen foods last to help prevent them from entering the temperature danger zone where bacteria multiplies the fastest, between 40°F to 140°F. Bring foods directly home from the grocery store and always refrigerate perishable foods, such as raw meat or poultry, right away.
+When shopping, choose refrigerated and frozen foods last to help prevent them from entering the temperature danger zone where bacteria multiply the fastest, between 40°F to 140°F. Bring foods directly home from the grocery store and always refrigerate perishable foods, such as raw meat or poultry, right away.

 Working in the Kitchen